jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 - **Objective Secured**
 - **Crewed Weapon:** A Heavy Weapon Platform can only fire its ranged weapon if a Guardian from its unit is within 3" and ‘fires’ it instead of shooting any of their own weapons.
 A single Guardian cannot operate multiple Heavy Weapon Platforms in this way in a single turn.
 A Heavy Weapon Platform cannot make melee attacks.
+If all the Guardians in the unit are destroyed, the Heavy Weapon Platform(s) is(are) also destroyed.

 #### > OPTIONS:
 - Any Heavy Weapon Platform may replace its shuriken cannon with an item from the Heavy Weapons list.